 One study published in the International Journal of Cosmetic Science found that the topical application of a green tea hair tonic made hair less greasy 3 and 4 weeks following application.
 So, if you’re struggling with oily hair issues, green tea can be helpful for you.

-The scientific evidence on this potential benefit of green tea for hair growth barely exists.
+The scientific evidence on this potential benefit of green tea barely exists.
 There is one study published in The Journal of Clinical and Aesthetic Dermatology.
 It is funded by the company whose product – Forti5® – is being tested.

 In this pilot study, 10 participants with androgenetic alopecia were given the supplement Forti5® twice a day for 2 weeks.
 8 out of 10 participants showed an improvement in hair growth.